 It's very easy to come to Istanbul by air.
-There are two international airports in Istanbul: Ataturk Airport in Yesilkoy on the European side of the city and Sabiha Gokcen Airport in Kurtkoy on the Asian side.
-The third international airport is under construction on the European side of the city and it's planned to be opened by the end of 2016, being the biggest airport in whole Europe.
+There are three international airports in Istanbul: Ataturk Airport and New Istanbul airport on the European side of the city and Sabiha Gokcen Airport in Kurtkoy on the Asian side.
+The construction of the new international airport is finished and started to operate by the end of 2018, being the biggest airport in whole Europe.
 There are also a couple of military airports and some private airstrips within the province.

 The first aerodrome in Istanbul was opened in Yesilkoy neighborhood in 1912 for military purposes.
 The civilian international airport was built between 1949-1953 by the Westinghouse Electric International Company and the IG White Engineering Corporation.
 Yesilkoy Airport was officially opened in August 1st, 1953.This was the first International airport of Istanbul and named after Ataturk, the founder of the Republic.